jazzband/django-analytical/docs/services/rating_mailru.rst

 Setting the counter ID
 ----------------------

-Every website you track with Rating@Mail.ru gets its own counter ID, and the :ttag:`rating_mailru` tag will include it in the rendered Javascript code.
+Every website you track with Rating\@Mail.ru gets its own counter ID, and the :ttag:`rating_mailru` tag will include it in the rendered Javascript code.
 You can find the web counter ID on the overview page of your account.
 Set :const:`RATING_MAILRU_COUNTER_ID` in the